jonescompneurolab/hnn/installer/docker/troubleshooting.md

 Common problems that one might encounter running the HNN docker container are listed below.
 Some of the links below go to an external site (e.g. MetaCell).
 If you encounter an issue not listed below, please [open an issue](https://github.com/jonescompneurolab/hnn/issues) on GitHub, including the output with the failed command and any other error messages.

-Make sure to check the log hnn_docker.log for more verbose error messages that will hint at which of the sections to go to below.
+Make sure to check the log hnn-docker.log for more verbose error messages that will hint at which of the sections to go to below.

 * [Failed to start HNN (No GUI)](#xdisplay)
 * [Starting HNN fails with 'Drive has not been shared'](#shared)